mjcrowther/website/content/post/red-door-analytics/index.md

 ---
-title: A new home on Red Door Analytics
+title: Welcome to Red Door Analytics
-subtitle: All the material from this site has now been ported to a new home on [Red Door Analytics](https://reddooranalytics.se).

 # Summary for listings and search engines
 summary: All the material from this site has now been ported to a new home on [Red Door Analytics](https://reddooranalytics.se).